A Message From the Kalamazoo Promise about your Scholarship

 Be enrolled full-time (at least 12 credit hours)

 In order to use your scholarship, you must be a full-time student unless:

 - you have fewer than 30 credit hours;

 - you have approval from the Kalamazoo Promise office (typically due to hardship); or,

 - you are using your scholarship during Summer I or II

 Must maintain a 2.0 GPA

-The first semester you are unable to earn a 2.0 or higher GPA, your scholarship will be put on probation.
+In the first semester you are unable to earn a 2.0 or higher GPA, your scholarship will be put on probation.
 If it occurs in the next consecutive semester you are enrolled, your scholarship will be suspended.
-If you end a semester with less than a 2.0 you will be asked to meet with a Promise Campus Coach to complete a success plan for the next semester.
+If you end a semester with less than 2.0 you will be asked to meet with a Promise Campus Coach to complete a success plan for the next semester.